 How to treat a burn on hand from hot pan using household thinks (home remedies)

-You can judge your burn, whether its first grade or any other grade burn following above symptoms that I explained.
+You can judge your burn, whether its first grade or any other grade burn following the above symptoms that I explained.
 Then you can treat your burn accordingly.
 If it’s a first grade or even second-grade burn, it will be considered as a minor burn.
-You can treat those burns by yourself at home, using following home remedies and first aid kit.
+You can treat those burns by yourself at home, using the following home remedies and first aid kit.

-How to treat a burn on hand from hot pan or how to treat a burn from a hot pan and what to put on a burn to stop pain would need the following household things which are very usual possession of anyone:
+How to treat a burn on hand from a hot pan or how to treat a burn from a hot pan and what to put on a burn to stop pain would need the following household things which are very usual possession of anyone:

 Some home remedies for burns on hands are explained below if you are wondering what to put on a burn at home its the best place to learn:-